top of page

 Clinical Research Assistant

-Emma graduated with a B.A. in psychology from Boston University in 2021 where she studied the influence of early life stress on infant emotional development.
-Before joining PARC in June 2023, she was working as a research assistant on the nationwide ECHO study at Boston Children's Hospital.
-Emma's background in stress research inspired her to pursue clinical research as a way to mitigate the gap between research and practice.
-Her current research interests include increasing access to high quality anxiety treatments and understanding how current evidence-based approaches can be tailored to better meet the needs of diverse populations.
-In the future, Emma hopes to earn her PhD in clinical psychology and contribute to the development and implementation of effective treatments for childhood psychopathology.
+Emma graduated with a B.A. in Psychology from Boston University in 2021, where she studied the influence of early life stress on infant emotional development.
+Before joining PARC in June 2023, she worked as a research assistant on the nationwide ECHO study at Boston Children's Hospital.
+Emma's background in stress research inspired her to pursue clinical research as a way to bridge the gap between research and practice.
+Her current research interests include increasing access to high-quality anxiety treatments and understanding how evidence-based approaches can be tailored to better meet the needs of diverse populations.
+In the future, Emma hopes to earn her Ph.D. in Clinical Psychology and contribute to the development and implementation of effective treatments for childhood psychopathology.

 Phoebe Muntz, B.A.